jennyalfi/pandas-challenge/README.md

 # pandas-challenge
 Week 4 assignment
 ## Background
-The project is to assist a school district in analyzing student math and reading scores.
+The project is to assist a school district in analyzing student test scores to help them make strategic decisions regarding future school budgets and priorities.
+The task is to aggregate the data to display trends in school performance.

 ## Findings
 * District Summary: